-Pap Smear and
+Pap Smear Testing Questions and Answers

 A Pap Smear checks for changes in the cells of the cervix.
 This test can also tell if you have an infection, unhealthy cervical cells, or cervical cancer.
 At Cobb Woman’s health, our doctors can perform Pap smears and make sure you stay healthy.
 Call us today or request an appointment online.